David-Parker/HyperText/GROUP14README.md

 David Parker: 33%
 * Added book covers and new books.
 * Added code to have a downloaded book auto refresh the library
-* Added bookmark and reset feature to speed reading
+* Created bookmarks and reset feature to speed reading
-* Other code cleanup and backend refactors
+* Implemented library book search

 **_Grading Level:_**
 Same grade for all members: 100%